kristi-sara/interaction-data-workshop/_episodes/02-data.md

 <img src="https://github.com/globalbioticinteractions/interaction-data-workshop/raw/gh-pages/fig/interaction-data.png" height="1000" align="middle"  />

 **stable** versions of the data are versioned in the [doi:10.5281/zenodo.3950589](https://zenodo.org/record/3950590) GloBI data publication.
+A new version is done about every six months.

-**snapshot** are the most recent versions.
+**snapshot** are the most recent, live data.
 Thus, this could change daily!
 Great for exploration and preliminary analysis.

 ### Data publication
 ----